saipavansp/incubez_talent_stories-/RENDER_ENV_VARIABLES.md

 2. ✅ Names video: `firstname-lastname_INC-FND-2025-0001.mp4`
 3. ✅ Saves to correct folder (Founders/Seekers)
 4. ✅ Saves all data to Google Sheets
-5. ✅ Sends confirmation email to user
+5. ✅ Sends beautiful confirmation email to user
-6. ✅ Sends notification email to admin
-7. ✅ Returns success to frontend
+6. ✅ Returns success to frontend

 **User sees:**
 ✅ Success page with Application ID
-✅ Email confirmation in inbox
+✅ Beautiful email confirmation in inbox with all details

-**Admin gets:**
-✅ Notification email with video link
+**You (admin) can access:**
-✅ Data in Google Sheets
+✅ All data in Google Sheets (organized, live)
-✅ Video in Google Drive
+✅ All videos in Google Drive (properly named)
+✅ No spam emails - check Sheets for new submissions!

 ---